hombreperro45/docs/docs/compilation/windows.md

 # Windows (Vista and later) Compilation / Development Guide

 !!!
 Warning
-    The MinGW toolchain we use in this guide no longer supports targetting Windows XP.
+    The MinGW toolchain we use in this guide no longer supports targeting Windows XP.
 Programs compiled with it will fail to   start with it.
     Please refer to one of the MSVC guides for how to target older Windows versions with Visual Studio.

 ## Environment configuration